nginx-proxy/acme-companion/README.md

 * Automatically creation of a Strong Diffie-Hellman Group (for having an A+ Rate on the [Qualsys SSL Server Test](https://www.ssllabs.com/ssltest/)).
 * Work with all versions of docker.

-***NOTE***: The first time this container is launch it generate a new Diffie-Hellman group file.
+***NOTE***: The first time this container is launched it generate a new Diffie-Hellman group file.
 This process can take several minutes to complete (be patient).

 #### Usage